 New report details racial gap among US children

-NEW YORK (AP) — In every region of America, white and Asian children are far better positioned for success than black, Latino and American Indian children, according to a new report appealing for urgent action to bridge this racial gap.
+NEW YORK (AP) — A new report says that in every region in America, white and Asian children are far better positioned for success than black, Latino and American Indian children.

-At the core of the report is a newly devised index based on 12 indicators measuring a child’s success from birth to adulthood.
-The indicators include reading and math proficiency, high school graduation data, teen birthrates, employment prospects, family income and education levels, and neighborhood poverty levels.
+The report looks at 12 indicators measuring a child’s success from birth to adulthood, including reading and math proficiency, high school graduation data, teen birthrates and employment prospects.

-Patrick McCarthy, the Casey Foundation’s president, said the findings are “a call to action that requires serious and sustained attention from the private, nonprofit, philanthropic and government sectors to create equitable opportunities for children of color.”
+Casey Foundation president Patrick McCarthy says the findings are “a call to action that requires serious and sustained attention from the private, nonprofit, philanthropic and government sectors to create equitable opportunities for children of color.”